sage-code/maj/README.md

 ## Contribution

-If you think Maj has a chanse to be of value in the future then you can contribute and learn Maj.
+If you think Maj has potential, you can contribute.
 We use Google Docs to host our documentation in addition to GitHub.
 Working with these tools is a skill by itself.
-You can demonstrate some of your skills by working on Maj project.
+You can demonstrate what you can do by working on the Maj project.
+It is also fun.
+Instead of playing videogames at least you do something potential useful.

 **Community:**